Gas Bottle Refilling – How to Fill Gas Bottle

-Gas bottle refilling goes through the main valve.
+You fill up gas bottle through the main valve.

-You fill gas bottle in two ways – fill up gas bottle by weight or gas bottle refilling by decanting until it starts to vent gas.
+As previously mentioned, LPG filling can be done in two ways – fill up gas bottle by weight or refilling by decanting.

-The other method to fill up gas bottle is referred to as ‘decanting’, which is how LPG gas bottle refilling is typically done at service stations.
+The other method to fill up gas bottle is referred to as ‘decanting’, which is how fill gas bottle at servo or LPG fill station.

-When doing LPG gas bottle filling by weight, the filling hose is controlled by the scale, which shuts it off when the appropriate weight is achieved.
+When doing LPG filling by weight, the filling hose is controlled by the scale, which shuts it off when the appropriate weight is achieved.

-To fill up gas bottle by decanting, a small vent screw is opened which allows gas to vent when the gas inside the bottle reaches the full refill level.
+To fill up gas bottle by decanting, a small vent screw is opened which allows gas to vent when the gas in the bottle reaches the full refilling level.

-The venting gas is the operator’s cue to stop the gas bottle refilling and close both the vent screw and main valve.
+The venting gas is the refilling operator’s cue to stop the LPG filling and close both the vent screw and main valve, when they fill up gas bottle.

-Disclaimer: This video on How to Fill Gas Bottle is only a supplement and refresher for those who have completed the Elgas decant training course.
+Disclaimer: This video on How to Fill Gas Bottle is only a supplement and refresher for those who have completed the Elgas decant refilling training course.
 It is not the complete training course and other training materials apply.
-LPG decanting must not be attempted by untrained individuals.
+Refilling by decanting must not be attempted by untrained individuals.

-Current Inspection Date Required for Gas Bottle Filling
+Current Inspection Date Required to Fill Gas Bottle or Refilling

 You cannot fill up gas bottle when out-of-date until they are re-inspected and stamped with a new inspection date.